-This programme provides the knowledge base for applicants wishing to pursue or advance their career in offender management, security and the criminal justice system.
+This two-year course provides the knowledge base for applicants wishing to pursue or advance their career in the criminal justice agencies, security and offender management.
 The programme is approved through, and forms part of, the University of Derby’s extensive and highly regarded Faculty of Law, Humanities and Social Sciences.

-The programme is delivered by experienced Higher Education lecturers who have had careers within the Uniformed Public Services such as the Police, Royal Marines and Army and who can relate Security and Offender Management to a diverse range of scenarios.
+The programme is delivered by experienced Higher Education lecturers who have had careers within the Uniformed Public Services such as the Police, Prison Service and Army and who can relate security and offender management to a diverse range of scenarios.

-The programme will run with a minimum of six students.
-In 2015-16 we enrolled seven students onto this programme.
+The programme will run with a minimum of eight students.
+In 2020-21 we enrolled 15 students on this programme.

-This HEFCE-regulated programme forms part of the three-year Offender Management degree programme at Derby College and is delivered at our Roundhouse Campus.
+This course forms part of the three-year Offender Management degree course at Derby College Group and is delivered at our Broomfield Hall Campus.

 All applicants will be invited to complete a phone interview or site visit at which interviews will take place to discuss their qualifications, experience and any other related issues.

 You will also need: